kuryes/kuryes.com/README.md

-# Kuryes.com - Türkiye'nin Şeffaf Kargosu
+# Kuryes.com - Kuryelerin Platformu

 A modern, static website for Turkey's transparent courier platform.
 Built with HTML, TailwindCSS, and Vanilla JavaScript.